M3nnoun/E-commerce-Product-Data-Scraper/README.md

 - This scraper is specific to the Luxury Drip e-commerce website.
 To use it for a different website, you will need to adapt the code to match the structure and classes of that website.
 - Be sure to read and adhere to the website's terms of use and policies.
 Some websites may prohibit or restrict web scraping.
 - The script includes a 10-second delay between category requests (`time.sleep(10)`) to prevent overloading the website's server.

----

-With this updated README, users can better understand how to use your scraper, what prerequisites are required, and any customization they may need to perform.
-Please make sure to include the LICENSE file mentioned in the README if you have one.